What Is ROW In Ice Hockey Standings? NHL Stats

 Pittsburgh Penguins | 82 | 52 | 23 | 7 | 111 | 40 | 45 |

-In the table above, the Leafs and Rangers have the same number of points, but the Maple Leafs have more regulation win.
+The Leafs and Rangers are tied for first place in the above table in terms of points, but the Maple Leafs have more wins in regulation.

-However, in the cases of the Tampa Bay Lightning, Montreal Canadiens, and Pittsburgh Penguins, they all have the same points, and number of regulation wins.
+However, the Tampa Bay Lightning, Montreal Canadiens, and Pittsburgh Penguins all have the same number of points and regulation wins.

 This shows that the number of wins is not a major determiner like the number of RW and ROW in ice hockey.